 Housing Code Violation Notice

-Applicable to any property with an outstanding housing code violation in Rhode Island.
+Applies to any Rhode Island rental with an outstanding housing code violation.

 Download: Rhode Island Housing Code Violation Notice Disclosure Form (PDF)